 DC Episcopal bishop: 'I am outraged' by Trump church visit

-The Rev. Mariann Budde, whose diocese St. John's belongs to, said she was “outraged” by Trump's visit and noted that he didn’t pray while stopping by the church, a landmark known for its regular visits from sitting presidents since the early 19th century.
+The Rev. Mariann Budde, whose diocese St. John's belongs to, said in a statement Monday night that she was “outraged” by Trump's visit and noted that he didn’t pray while stopping by the church, a landmark known for its regular visits from sitting presidents since the early 19th century.

-The president also did not “acknowledge the agony and sacred worth of people of color in our nation who rightfully demand an end to 400 years of systemic racism and white supremacy in our country," Budde said in a statement posted to the diocese's Twitter account after Trump's televised visit.
+"He took the symbols sacred to our tradition and stood in front of a house of prayer in full expectation that would be a celebratory moment," Budde said in an interview after her statement on Trump's visit was posted to the diocese's Twitter account.

+“There was nothing I could do but speak out against that,” she added, calling for a focus on “the deeper wounds of the country” amid ongoing demonstrations against racial injustice.

+Budde said the church was “just completely caught off-guard” by the visit, with “no sense that this was a sacred space to be used for sacred purposes."
+In order to facilitate Trump's statement there, she said, she believed tear gas was used in the area between the White House and the church.

-As protests flared nationwide following the police killing of George Floyd in Minneapolis, St. John's suffered some damage Sunday night from a fire in the church basement.
-The D.C.
-Fire and EMS department late Sunday circulated a picture showing the church building secured, and Budde tweeted: “A building can be rebuilt.
-The deeper wounds of our nation remain our focus.”
+As protests nationwide flared following the police killing of George Floyd in Minneapolis, St. John's suffered minor damage Sunday night from a fire in the church basement.
+Budde said “our suffering was minimal” compared with businesses that were destroyed by recent looting, even as she defended the goals of peaceful protesters responding to Floyd's killing.

-In a Monday night interview with CNN after Trump's appearance, Budde said that she heard from many people of faith “wondering what on earth did we just witness."
+“We can rebuild the church.
+We can replace the furnishings of a nursery,” she said, referring to the damaged area.
+"We can’t bring a man’s life back."

+The presiding bishop of the Episcopal Church, Michael Curry, issued his own statement saying that Trump had “used a church building and the Holy Bible for partisan political purposes."

 “I want to build up the liberal church again so we can be a legitimate conversation partner in the public arena," she told The Washington Post at the time.